 Set IE to turn on ActiveX Filtering for each account.
 Gear icon > Safety > ActiveX Filtering..

-Set IE to IE to use Protected Mode for all zones.
+Set IE to use Protected Mode for all zones.
 Gear icon > Internet options >Security tab > click each icon ( Internet, Local Intranet, Trusted sites, Restricted sites ),check mark Enable Protected Mode for each.
 Do this for all user accounts..

 Set IE to use Enhanced Potected Mode for all users.
 Control Panel > Internet Options > Advanced; scroll the Settings list to Security section, checkmark "Enable 64 bit Processes for Enhanced Protected Mode" and 'Enable Enhanced Protect Mode''